Caribbean Story Part 6: Going to Curaçao?

 The Curaçao Opportunity

 Caribbean folks in the 1940s and 50s considered the Island of Curaçao one of the best places to earn a living.
 Oil had been discovered off the coast of Venezuela and Shell Oil had constructed the Isla Oil Refinery on the nearby Dutch island.
-Thousands of Caribbean women migrated to work as domestic servants to the wealthy Dutch people; and on securing their work status, they issued invitations to others.
+Thousands of Caribbean women migrated to work as domestic servants to the wealthy Dutch people; and on securing their work status, they invited others.
 Myra and Mona Spooner had been invited to come seek their fortune.

 Isla Oil Refinery, Curaçao Opened in 1915